 - God is the one bringing judgment, not an act of nature attributed to God, but God Himself purposefully acting against man through natural forces.

 - Flood of waters is the Hebrew words "MABBUL MAYIM".
 The word for flood "MABBUL" is only used to describe this catastrophe.
 Other floods or water disturbances are described using other words.
 This word literally means destruction and is not used anywhere else other than Psalms 29:10 where it is describing this same thing in a poetic way.
 Even in the New Testament, when the flood is mentioned, the Greek word used is "KATACLUSMOS" which means cataclysm, denoting the immensity of the flood.
-I say all this because many people today claim that the flood was just a regional flood that ancient writers embellished into a worldwide flood for the sake of the story.
+I say all this because many people today claim that the flood was just a regional flood that ancient writers embellished and parlayed into a worldwide flood for the sake of the story.
 But the language used in both the Old and New Testaments is quite specific in describing a once-in-history event.

 - The flood or destruction will destroy all that has the breath of life.
 This includes mankind and animal life, but not marine life.
 Again, the Bible establishes the fact of complete worldwide destruction and not just a localized flood.
-If it is not a worldwide flood we have trouble explaining so much evidence that one did occur.
+If it is not a worldwide flood we have trouble explaining so much evidence pointing to the fact that one did occur.

 18But I will establish My covenant with you; and you shall enter the ark—you and your sons and your wife, and your sons' wives with you.